|

 | | Weekly : | | Daily : Move cursor over the icon to see details.

-Long-term trend: [See RHI long-term trend chart] A long-term downtrend had started on February 9, 2022 at 125.77 and reached 40.00 on April 24, 2025.
-RHI lost 85.77 points, or 68.20%, in 167 weeks.
+Long-term trend: [See RHI long-term trend chart] A long-term downtrend had started on February 9, 2022 at 125.77 and reached 34.06 on August 8, 2025.
+RHI lost 91.71 points, or 72.92%, in 182 weeks.
 The chart has formed a Falling Wedge chart pattern.
-The downtrend support line (51.97) is broken.
-Usually a broken support is considered to be a long-term bearish signal, although a short-term pull back is possible.
+The downtrend support line (50.21) is broken, while daily and weekly technical indicators are oversold.
+Downtrend is exhausted and trend reversal is possible soon.
 Use the following links to access Trend Support/Resistance Help, or use the Technical Stock Screener to see the list of stocks with broken trend support in a long-term trend.

 | |